 - C6.5 In exceptional cases i.e. where the assessment method is no longer available or appropriate, a module leader, with the approval of the External Examiner, has the discretion to set a different type of assessment for the reassessed piece of work as long as it assesses the same learning outcomes.
-The Module Assessment Board must be notified where this isthe case. - C6.6 Up to 120 Level 4 and Level 5 credits may be re-assessed in this way, unless specified otherwise through a programme specific regulation.

-C6.7 Module Failure after Reassessment
+The Module Assessment Board must be notified where this is the case. - C6.6 Up to 120 Level 4 and Level 5 credits may be re-assessed in this way, unless specified otherwise through a programme specific regulation. - C6.7 Module Failure after Reassessment

-- a.
 When a student has failed a module at both the first attempt and second attempt, they may attempt the module again, once only, with attendance.
 Up to 120 Level 4 credits and 120 Level 5 credits may be repeated in this way.
 In the case of a stage 4 student, they must remain at the same stage and may not register to study modules at level 5.
 The student will be required to retake all the components of module assessment and no marks from previous attempts will be carried forward.
 A student who fails assessment for a repeat module at the first attempt is entitled to one final reassessment.
-The marks for this reassessment and for the module as a whole will be capped at 40%. - b.
-Students who have failed a module (to the value of 20 credits) following reassessment and have achieved a minimum of 100 credits at an Assessment Board and have a stage average of 40%, will be permitted, on one occasion only, to progress from stage 4 to stage 5 trailing the failed module to be retrieved at the next stage.
-At the discretion of the Board, this may take place with or without attendance.
-The marks gained following the restudy of the trailed module will be awarded in full and, if necessary, a reassessment opportunity will be made available.
-A student will not normally be permitted to trail a module which is a pre-requisite to a module at a higher level and if approved to do so must successfully complete the pre-requisite module before starting the higher-level module.
+The marks for this reassessment and for the module as a whole will be capped at 40%.

-C6.8 Carry Forward of Modules

-a.
-A Progression and Award Board has the discretion to allow a student to carry forward a module or a component of assessment of a module tothe next academic year.
+- C6.8 Carry Forward of Modules - a.
+A Progression and Award Board has the discretion to allow a student to carry forward a module or a component of assessment of a module to the next academic year.
 This is only when a student has not been able to complete the assessment or reassessment process and this non completion is attributable to extenuating circumstances which have been accepted by the Progression and Award Board, and where related to a PSRB is permissible.
-A student will not normally be permitted to carry forward a module which is a pre-requisite to a module at a higher level and if approved to do so must successfully complete the pre-requisite module before starting the higher-level module.
+A student will not normally be permitted to carry forward a module which is a pre-requisite to a module at a higher level and if approved to do so must successfully complete the pre-requisite module before starting the higher-level module. - b.

-b.
 A student may only be permitted to carry forward a maximum of 20 credits.